 Pre-Law Advising Within the University

 GSU has a unique approach to providing pre-law advising services to students.
-Whereas most universities have a single pre-law adviser or office of pre-law advising, at GSU pre-law advising is provided by an extended network of faculty and administrators throughout the university.
+Whereas most universities merely have one official pre-law adviser, at GSU we combine an innovative official centralized pre-law advising program (called “CASA Pre-Law”) with an extended informal network of faculty and administrators throughout the university.
 Our approach has many advantages, but probably the biggest is that it provides pre-law students with abundant opportunities for receiving sound advice from multiple individuals with different backgrounds and perspectives.

 Criminal Justice and Criminology